UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ## Libraries

-The `libraries` folder is meant to house entire Lithium applications—or plugins—that your main application makes use of.
+The `libraries` folder is meant to house entire li3 applications—or plugins—that your main application makes use of.

 Any plugins you download from the [ Laboratory](http://lab.li3.me/), or pull down via the Library `li3` command should end up here.

-Third-party, non-Lithium libraries should be placed here as well.
+Third-party, non-li3 libraries should be placed here as well.
 If you're integrating with Facebook, or using part of the Zend Framework in your application, place those files here as well.

 ## Models